aws-samples/samples-blue-green-readiness-testing-for-rds-and-aurora-postgres/README.md

 ## Blue/Green Deployments Readiness Script (BASH)

 This BASH script automates the contents of the PDF file included in this repository, and prints the output into a text format that is consistent and easy to read.
 In addition to listing identified problems that will prevent the sucessful usage of Blue/Green Deployments, this BASH script will propose SQL commands to add primary keys and/or change the tables REPLICA IDENTITY setting.
-Always double check with DBAs/database developers before making schema change (especially in production environments!)
+Always double check with DBAs/database developers before making schema changes (especially in production environments!)

 ## SQL Scripts

-The SQL files are more user-friendly versions of those that drive the included BASH script (also included).
-These files can be used at an ad-hoc basis for detecting cases within a particular database that would prevent it's usage with Blue/Green Deployments.
+The SQL files are more user-friendly versions of those that drive the included BASH script.
+These files can be used on an ad-hoc basis to detect cases within a particular database that would prevent its usage with Blue/Green Deployments.

 ## Security